Healthier Chicken Cordon Bleu Recipe

 - Fold chicken over the ham and cheese.
 Brush the top of each chicken breast with about ½ teaspoon Dijon mustard.
 Cover with panko bread crumb/olive oil mixture.

-Husband’s take: He loved this!
-I wasn’t sure he liked Chicken Cordon Bleu but turns out he does.
+Husband’s take: He loves this!
+I wasn’t sure he liked chicken cordon bleu but turns out he does.
 And he’s always on board when I’m making something a bit healthier.